headforwards-spd/headforwards-website/src/pages/info-pages/agile-at-a-distance-adjusting-to-working-from-home-and-the-future-of-work.md

           **CRAIG:** Now it’s about being empiricists, being scientists, and seeing what lessons we can take from the experience.
 It’s a forced experiment, but there’s always something we can learn.
+  - type: image-copy-component
+    isRightImage: false
+    isPostit: false
+    isTwoColumns: false
+    content:
+      - type: markdown-component
+        text: We are actively researching the long-term effects of working from home.
+          See the results of this study below.
+    image: ""
+    title: Further reading
+  - type: article-component
+    articles:
+      - linkText: Read more
+        link: 71165820-d322-11ea-939f-c56422732714
+    title: ""
+callToAction: ""
 seo:
   description: Headforwards founders Toby Parkins and Craig Girvan discuss the
     transition to working from home – and how to preserve an agile culture over